Return

 By assigning a specific roughness to each type of land use (compatible with the Eurocode scale) and using the statistical calculation of aerodynamic drag, the roughness z0 is deduced for each wind sector.

-You now have a fast and user-friendly tool that takes into account all the parameters that influence the reference wind speed for sizing your structures.
+With the online application Meteodyn EC1, you have access to a fast and user-friendly tool that considers all the parameters influencing the reference wind speed, which determines the sizing of your structures.

 Simply enter the location of your project by its address or GPS coordinates and the desired height.
 The application automatically determines the roughness and orography coefficients and then calculates the reference dynamic pressure to be used for sizing your structure.